-For a full program run down and to see the full list of accepted brands, click here.
+Get a full program run down, including the full list of accepted brands.

 6. Upcycle jeans into home insulation

-This denim insulation is not only environmentally friendly, but isn’t carcinogenic, contains no formaldehyde or chemical irritants, offers extraordinary thermal performance and provides 30% better sound absorption than traditional fiberglass insulation.
+This denim insulation is not only environmentally friendly, it’s not carcinogenic, contains no formaldehyde or chemical irritants, offers extraordinary thermal performance, and provides 30% better sound absorption than traditional fiberglass insulation.
 Goodbye pink, hello blue.

 7. Upcycle your furniture to benefit veterans

-Today, the nonprofit works with a network of designers and volunteers who to transform home environments.
+Today, the nonprofit works with a network of designers and volunteers who transform home environments.
 By partnering with the U.S. military’s Family Readiness Officers, they offer veterans in crisis the opportunity to experience the transformation of an empty house into a nurturing and comfortable home.
-You too can get involved by donating new or gently used furniture, your time, adopting a family or making a tax deductible donation here..
+You too can get involved by donating new or gently used furniture or your time, adopting a family, or making a tax-deductible donation.